 Within the political organs of an imperious, expansionist state united by Protestant identity, positions for Catholics were limited, and there were concerns amongst British imperialists that Ireland could be used as a cultural and potentially military ‘back door’ through which the Catholic Spanish and French Empires could undermine British imperial power and influence.
 Ireland thus held an ambivalent position within the British Empire, geographically proximate yet culturally distant, a ‘colony within the core’.
 Many of the patterns of political control and population management developed in the case of Ireland later formed a blueprint for British colonialism for later, larger overseas territories such as India.
 (Anderson & O’Dowd, 2007)

-The longstanding harsh British indifference to the conditions of the Irish was the target of Jonathan Swift’s 1729 satirical essay ‘A Modest Proposal’.
-Such indifference and colonial mismanagement had contributed to the Great Famine of the 1840s, leading to mass emigration and population decline.
+the Great Famine of the 1840s, leading to mass emigration and population decline.
 Together with a steady influx of Protestants over many generations, by the end of the 19th century the demography and economy of Ireland had shifted to the North East of the island, in particular to the city of Belfast, and the populist Protestant Orange Order had emerged in response to increasing political agitation from Catholic populations for improved voting rights and the return of Irish Home Rule which had been abolished with the Act of Union in 1801.
-Whereas in Westminster the Tory party supported Irish Unionists in opposing Home Rule, the Whigs supported this measure, and in the 1910 General Election the Whigs were able to establish a minority government with the support of Irish Nationalists, leading to the passing of the Third Home Rule Bill in 1912.
-The backlash to Home Rule from Ulster Unionists led to the establishment of paramilitary organisations by both sides, and a period of civil war which continued with the Great War of 1914, and culminated in the Easter Rising of 1916, in which fifteen Irish nationalists launched a failed coup attempt and were executed by firing squad.
-These executions then enflamed rather than quelled nationalist opposition to British rule, and in 1918 the newly formed Sinn Féin party were elected with more than three quarters of Irish seats in Westminster; when political demands for independence over the whole of Ireland were unsuccessful, civil war intensified, and the paramilitary Irish Republican Army (IRA) fought a guerrilla war into the 1920s.
-Ireland was partitioned through the Fourth Government of Ireland Act in 1920, into territories defined as ‘Northern Ireland’ and ‘Southern Ireland’, and a truce was established in 1921.
+The backlash to Home Rule from Ulster Unionists led to the establishment of paramilitary organisations by both sides, and a period of civil war which continued with the Great War of 1914, and culminated in the Easter Rising of 1916, in which fifteen Irish nationalists launched a failed coup attempt and were executed. n 1918 the newly formed Sinn Féin party were elected with more than three quarters of Irish seats in Westminster; civil war intensified, and the paramilitary Irish Republican Army (IRA) fought a guerrilla war into the 1920s.
+Ireland was partitioned, and a truce was established in 1921.
 The majority Protestant ‘Southern Ireland’ renamed itself the ‘Irish Free State’ and became an independent state in 1922, leading also to the formation of Northern Ireland in that year as a distinct administrative geography, which voted against Home Rule and to remain a British territory.

 (Anderson & O’Dowd, 2007) summarise the legacy of the establishment of the Northern Irish border as follows: